 19 Therefore it is my judgment not to trouble the Gentiles who are turning to God, 20 but instead to send them a letter to avoid the pollutions of idols, sexual immortality, undrained, strangled meat, and blood.
 21 For the Law of Moses from earliest generations has those who preach it in every town and as it is read every Sabbath.”

 This passage says the People of God has expended to include Gentiles.
 Jew and Gentile are the Israel of God (Gal.
 6:16).
 Paul says the olive tree is Israel, and some (not all) of the natural branches (Jews) got lopped off because of their unbelief.
 And now Gentiles have been grafted into the trunk of the tree.
 When Jews convert, God can miraculously graft them back in (Rom.
 11:17-24).
-It makes me wonder whether James’ speech, which quotes Amos, who says the People of God has expanded to include Gentiles, inspired Paul in Romans 9-11.
+It makes me wonder whether James’ speech, which quotes Amos, who says the People of God have expanded to include Gentiles, inspired Paul in Romans 9-11.
 And maybe the meeting Paul had with James further influenced his thought (Gal.
 2:9).

 “they got quiet”: this refers to Paul and Barnabas, who gave the floor, so to speak, to James, who was the Lord’s (half-)brother.
 Remember, Jesus was conceived by the Holy Spirit, while James was not.